ericwikman/cinque.xyz/docs/src/giant/timeline.md

 - Used the same keyboard shortcuts as WordStar
 - Works with both serial and memory mapped displays
 - Price: $295

+## 1981-12-00 - Softalk - Volume 2
+### **Ventures with VisiCalc** (page 65)
+##### Craig Stinson
+- Discusses buying RAM boards to increase the amount of memory available to VisiCalc.
+32K of additional RAM adds about 3100 cells
+- Mentions an undocumented limitation of VisiCals where less cells can be used than memory would allow for.
+In earlier versions, of the 16k cells in a 63x254 grid, only 9k of the cells are usable, and in later versions only 12k of them
+- Performance Manager (Aurora Systems)
+  - $75
+  - Budget calculator in VisiCalc

 ## 1981-12-14
 ### New York Magazine